Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Trees

 \section{Coloring of Trees}

 We will now consider the \mck problem when the input graph is a tree.
-Our main result is a proof that \FF is an optimal deterministic algorithm.
-We also show that, for any fixed $k\geq 4$, \FF has a better competitive ratio than \NF for \mctree.
-First, we give a general upper bound for algorithms that are deterministic or fair.
+Our main result is a proof that \FF is optimal among deterministic as well as fair algorithms.
+We also show that even randomized algorithms that are not fair can only be slightly better that \FF.
+Finally, we show that, for any fixed $k\geq 4$, \FF has a better competitive ratio than \NF.

+First, we give a general upper bound for algorithms that are deterministic and/or fair.

 \begin{theorem} If $\ALG$ is a deterministic or fair algorithm and $k\geq 2$, then

 \end{theorem} \begin{proof} The adversary reveals the edges of a tree in $N$ steps, for some large $N \in \mathbb{N}$.
 The set of edges revealed in the $i$th step constitute a star, $S_i$, with $k+1$ edges and center vertex $c_i$.
 If at least one edge in $S_{i-1}$ is colored, the adversary chooses $c_i = x$ for some colored edge $(c_{i-1},x)$ in $S_{i-1}$.
 Otherwise, it chooses $c_i = x$ for an arbitrary edge $(c_{i-1},x)$ in $S_{i-1}$.
 Note that the adversary is clearly able to identify a colored edge in $S_{i-1}$, if one exists: If \ALG is deterministic, this is trivially true, and if \ALG is fair, the first $k-1$ edges of $S_{i-1}$ will be colored.